Mandeep94/Data-Wrangling-OpenStreetMap-Data/README.md

 All the process from creating sample file to converting into csv and then cleaning data can be found in jupyter notebook. and the full documentation in the pdf file.

-1. Data Wrangling.ipynb
+1. Data Wrangling.ipynb:
   step-by-step process from sampling to parse and clean the data

-2. sampling.py
+2. sampling.py:
   Samples data from full city osm file of 13GB to 13MB

-3. audit.py
+3. audit.py:
   Audits the data, checks for problems on sample data

-4. parsing.py
+4. parsing.py:
   Parses the osm data into 5 different csv files

-5. schema.py
+5. schema.py:
   The schema used in parsing the data

-6. csv files
+6. csv files:
   Data files generated from osm data into five files to store in db

-7. cleanup.py
+7. cleanup.py:
   Clean the data for issues found in audit phase

-8. create_table.sql
+8. create_table.sql:
   sql script with create table commands for DB

-9. Data Wrangling OSM Data.pdf
+9. Data Wrangling OSM Data.pdf: